 How to Create an Infographic Resume

-When You Need an Infographic Resume (and When You Don't)
+When You Need One and When You Don't

-In a high-competition environment, some job seekers are turning to tools like infographic resumes in order to stand out from the crowd.
+In a high-competition environment, some job seekers are turning to tools like infographic resumes to stand out from the crowd.
 Should you have an infographic resume?
 The best answer is: it depends.

 What Is an Infographic Resume?